Danselem/heart_disease_mlflow/README.md

 MLFlow documentation can be found [here](https://www.mlflow.org/docs/latest/index.html).

-The MLFlow server is hosted at DagsHub, and the experiments can be accessed [here](https://dagshub.com/pedrochitarra/indicators-of-heart-disease).
+The project is hosted in [DagsHub](https://dagshub.com/Danselem/heart_disease_mlflow), and the MLFlow experiment server can be accessed [here](https://dagshub.com/Danselem/heart_disease_mlflow/experiments).

 In Dagshub, the experiments are tracked and the models are registered.
 The models can be downloaded and used in other applications.
 Also, it integrates DVC, MLFlow and the Git repo, making it easier to track the experiments, models and code.